ekomsSavior/PHISH_HUNTER_PRO/README.md

 ---

-## WHAT DEEP RECON MODULE DOES
+## SCANNER MODULE

-- Follows and logs HTTP redirects
+  - Pull WHOIS and DNS records

-- Analyzes SSL certificates via OpenSSL
-- Extracts metadata: inputs, iframes, scripts, emails, meta tags
+  - Use whatweb to detect technologies used on the page

+  - Help you identify red flags like shady registrars or reused infrastructure

-- Saves raw HTML snapshot and screenshot to the `reports/` folder
+  - Provide clickable links to report the site to:
-- Performs form discovery with curl and grep
-- Runs `nmap` scan with version detection
-- Queries Shodan for IP intelligence
-- Checks VirusTotal for malicious reports
-- Ends with `dirb` directory brute-force scan (may take several minutes)

 ---

 ## SPAMMER MODULE